BekMart/denada/README.md

     - Availability checks are not functioning correctly when modifying an existing booking.
 - Suitable table reassignment
     - When a user edits a booking, the system automatically assigns the same table as before, even if the new party size exceeds the table's seating capacity.

+### Validation

+- HTML
+    Using the [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input), I addressed issues across multiple pages:
+    - General: Removed unnecessary trailing slashes and redundant closing </p> tags.
+    - Summernote: Fixed obsolete color attributes and replaced with CSS styling.
+    - Menu Page: Resolved a nested button within an anchor tag.
+    - Book Page: Modified the delete functionality by replacing the invalid custom attribute (booking_id) with a valid data-booking-id attribute, then dynamically constructing the delete URL in JavaScript using dataset.bookingId.
+    - Sign Up Page: Stray element errors exist within a Crispy Form, which I cannot directly modify.
+- Python
+    Using [CI Python Linter](https://pep8ci.herokuapp.com/), I validated all Python files, primarily to address lines exceeding the recommended length and remove trailing whitespace.
+    - In settings.py, some longer lines were left as-is per mentor guidance.
+- CSS
+    Using the [W3C Validation service](https://jigsaw.w3.org/css-validator/#validate_by_input), I fixed a "Property scale doesn't exist" error by changing the affected element's display property to inline-block.
+- JavaScript
+    Using the [JSHint](https://jshint.com/) validator, I resolved the following issues: to validate my JavaScript code.
+    - bookings.js: "bootstrap is undefined" error (Bootstrap is correctly linked).
+    - script.js: Resolved an "Optional chaining" error (ES11 feature) by adding "/* jshint esversion: 11 */" to the code and turning off the New JavaScript Features in the configuration panel.
+"M is undefined" error is fine as the Materialize library is correctly.

 [flow-chart]: static/images/flow-chart.png
 [erd]: static/images/erd.png